skymaya/django-expense-tracker/README.md

 #### 6. Run tests

-Use the following command to create a superuser:
+Use the following command to run tests:

 `python manage.py test`